top of page

 HISTORY

 AHC’s efforts are recognized throughout the region as a major force in maintaining a diversity of housing.
-Known initially as the Arlington Housing Corporation, AHC has evolved from a nonprofit grassroots entity providing a home improvement program for low- and moderate-income homeowners in Arlington to a full-service organization whose low- and mixed-income housing communities serve Alexandria, Falls Church and Fairfax County in Virginia and Montgomery County and the Baltimore area in Maryland.
+Known initially as the Arlington Housing Corporation, and now Affordable Homes & Communities, AHC has evolved from a nonprofit grassroots entity providing a home improvement program for low- and moderate-income homeowners in Arlington to a full-service organization whose low- and mixed-income housing communities serve the District of Columbia; Alexandria, Arlington County, Falls Church, and Fairfax County in Virginia; and Montgomery County and the Baltimore area in Maryland.

-Over the years, AHC has developed 50+ properties providing more than 7,500 affordable, workforce, and market-rate homes.
+Over the years, AHC has developed 50+ properties, providing more than 8,000 affordable, workforce, and market-rate homes.

-True to our roots, we remain the oldest and largest developer of affordable housing in Arlington, where we continue to have the largest concentration of our properties.
+True to our roots, we remain the oldest and largest developer of affordable housing in Arlington, where we continue to have a large concentration of our communities.

 Milestones